3point14guy/notes/21_twitter_d3/21_twitter_d3.md

 Let's use some jQuery to get it done!

-Remember, Rails apps have a jQuery gem automatically set in the Gemfile - so there's no need to use the link we did when we were working in a purely Front End environment.
+Remember, we installed a jQuery gem - so there's no need to use the link we did when we were working in a purely Front End environment.
 (Some of our Bootstrap wouldn't be working if that wasn't the case.)

-First, change the button's resting state from "Unfollow"/"btn-danger" to "Following"/"btn-primary", and give it an ID for jQuery to identify it ("unfollow_btn").
+First, change the button's resting state from "Unfollow"/"btn-danger" to "Following"/"btn-primary", and give it an ID for jQuery to identify it ("unfollow-btn").

 ```html
 <!-- views/epicenter/show_user.html.erb -->